RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 | Device Manager | /etc/redhawk/nodes.d        |
 | Waveform       | /etc/redhawk/waveforms.d    |

 The AdminService is controlled by a single `adminserviced.conf` file residing in `/etc/redhawk`.
-REDHAWK core services and waveforms that are to start on system startup are stored in the corresponding `.d` directory.
+REDHAWK core services and waveforms that are configured to start on system startup are stored in the corresponding `.d` directory.
 Each REDHAWK core service has a corresponding `.defaults` file in the `/etc/redhawk/init.d` directory.

 The Domain Manager and Device Manager configurations directly correspond to a process that runs on a system.
 On the other hand, the waveform configurations tell the AdminService how to interact with the running REDHAWK Domain to start and stop waveforms.
-The INI content for each specific service is explained in the following sections:
+For a description of the INI content for each specific service, refer to the following sections:

   - [Domain Managers]({{< relref "#domain-managers" >}})